top of page

 Early Life Adversity & Empathy

-Research has established childhood maltreatment as a powerful antecedent to an array of socioemotional problems, but it is less clear how experiences of early life adversity, such as childhood maltreatment, impact empathy.
+Research has established early life adversity (ELA) as a powerful antecedent to an array of socioemotional problems, but it is less clear how ELA impacts empathy specifically.
 Empathy is a fundamental skill linked to social development and resilience and underpins critical processes such as successful interpersonal interactions, bond formation, and prosocial behavior.

 istockphoto-1269833446-612x612_edited.jp